matteolavaggi/ml-brevo-for-elementor-pro/README.md

-# Integration for Elementor forms - Brevo (brevo) v2.0
+# ML Brevo for Elementor Pro v2.0

 🚀 **NEW in v2.0:** Now supports **ALL** your Brevo contact attributes with dynamic field mapping!

-A lightweight but feature packed brevo / Brevo integration for Elementor forms.
+A lightweight but feature packed Brevo integration for Elementor forms.
-With this integration you can send your form data and contacts to brevo / Brevo as easily as the standard integrations.
+With this integration you can send your form data and contacts to Brevo as easily as the standard integrations.
 Keeping performance in mind this integration doesn't add any additional scripts on page load.
 Feel free to post any feature requests and possible issues.